qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 .. _curve_analysis_init_guess:

-Providing Initial Guesses
+Providing initial guesses
 -------------------------

-When fit is performed without any prior information of parameters, it usually falls into unsatisfactory result.
+Fitting without initial guesses for parameters often results in a bad fit.
 User can provide initial guesses and boundaries for the fit parameters through analysis options ``p0`` and ``bounds``.
 These values are the dictionary keyed on the parameter name, and one can get the list of parameters with the :attr:`CurveAnalysis.parameters`.
 Each boundary value can be a tuple of float representing min and max value.

 Apart from user provided guesses, the analysis can systematically generate those values with the method :meth:`_generate_fit_guesses` which is called with :class:`CurveData` dataclass.
-If the analysis contains multiple models definitions, we can get the subset of curve data with :meth:`CurveData.get_subset_of` with the name of the series.
+If the analysis contains multiple models definitions, we can get the subset of curve data with :meth:`.CurveData.get_subset_of` with the name of the series.
 A developer can implement the algorithm to generate initial guesses and boundaries by using this curve data object, which will be provided to the fitter.
-Note that there are several common initial guess estimators available in :mod:`qiskit_experiments.curve_analysis.guess`.
+Note that there are several common initial guess estimators available in :mod:`curve_analysis.guess`.

-The :meth:`_generate_fit_guesses` also receives :class:`.FitOptions` instance ``user_opt``,
-which contains user provided guesses and boundaries.
+The :meth:`_generate_fit_guesses` also receives the :class:`.FitOptions` instance ``user_opt``, which contains user provided guesses and boundaries.
 This is dictionary-like object consisting of sub-dictionaries for initial guess ``.p0``, boundary ``.bounds``, and extra options for the fitter.
-Note that :class:`.CurveAnalysis` uses SciPy `curve_fit`_ as the least square solver.
 See the API documentation for available options.

 The :class:`.FitOptions` class implements convenient method :meth:`set_if_empty` to manage conflict with user provided values, i.e. user provided values have higher priority,